francoposa/francoposa.io/content/resources/infra-ops/kubernetes-k3s-digital-ocean-1.md

 ## 2. Confirm SSH Access to the Server

-Before we can do any actual work *on* the droplet, we need SSH access.

-Ensure the SSH key -
-one of the keys which was registered to the droplet upon creation - is registered with the SSH agent.
+Ensure the SSH key which was registered to the droplet upon creation is registered with the SSH agent on our local machine:
-Ansible will also use the local SSH agent for access to the server inventory.

 ```shell
 % ssh-add ~/.ssh/id_ed25519_infra_ops
 ```

-Test SSH access with the droplet IP address
+Test SSH access with the droplet IP address and the non-root user created with the Cloud Init User Data script.
-(printed from the debug task in the playbook or visible in the DigitalOcean web UI) and the non-root user created with the Cloud Init User Data script.
+The IP address is printed from the debug task in the playbook or visible in the DigitalOcean web UI.

 ```shell
 % ssh infra_ops@137.184.94.4
 Warning: Permanently added '137.184.94.4' (ED25519) to the list of known hosts.
 infra_ops@debian-s-1vcpu-2gb-sfo3-01:~$
 ```

+By default, Ansible will use this local SSH agent configuration for access to the server inventory.